szymonrychu/swarm_consul_wordpress_autoscaling/README.md

 7. The script uses the same `docker.sock` socket file to send SIGHUP signal to nginx, which tells it to reload it's config and all free worker threads one by one.

+## Build/deployment instructions

+### Local development

+1. Run `docker-compose build && docker-compose up` for local testing.

+### Deployment in swarm

+Prerequisites:
+* `docker swarm` installed on the machine, initialized and working
+* `docker registry` deployed in the swarm and listeining on `5000` port

+1. To deploy containers in the `docker swarm` cluster first you have to build the images with `docker-compose build`

+2. theb you have to push them to the `docker registry` with `docker-compose push`

+3. last step is to inform `docker swarm` that it should deploy new stack with `docker stack deploy --compose-file docker-compose.yaml demo`

+4. Additional step to expose the app to the open world is to enable communication on port 443 with the loadbalancer.
+This can be done with `docker service update demo_lb --publish-add 8443:443` command

+### Scaling services in swarm

+1. To scale `wordpress` running with `docker-compose scale wordpress=XXX`, where XXX is required amount of containers

+2. To scale `wordpress` app in swarm one can use `docker service scale demo_wordpress=XXX`, where XXX is required amount of containers

+It's possible to scale nginx loadbalancers, but it's currently not tested and `consul-template` signal sending script doesn't support it yet.

+It's not possible to scale `mysql` database in current shape (container without replication).

 ## What else can be done to make the solution better?

 ### Configuration